amah-nnachi-lofty/alx-pre_course/README.md

-My second readme
-My second readme
+My second readme and final readme in github.com